PaulioRandall/go-trackable/README.md

 # Trackerr

-Trackerr is a library for creating trackable, traceable, and comparable errors.
+Package trackerr aims to facilitate creation of referenceable errors and elegant stack traces.

-I crafted this package in frustration trying to decypher Go's printed error stack traces and the challenge of reliably asserting specific error types while testing.
+It was crafted in frustration trying to navigate Go's printed error stacks and the challenge of reliably asserting specific error types while testing.

 I hope the code speaks mostly for itself so you don't have to trawl through my ramblings.

 ## Usage

-It's important to define errors created via `trackerr.Track` and `trackerr.Checkpoint` as global or you won't be able to reference them.

-You can return a tracked error directly but it's recommended to call one of the receiving functions `Wrap`, `CausedBy`, `Because`, `BecauseOf`, or `Checkpoint` with a cause or additional information; sometimes both.

-For manual debugging there's `trackerr.Debug` and deferable `trackerr.DebugPanic` which will print a readable stack trace of an error.

 ```go
 package main